iamsonal/aiAgentStudio/README.md

 #### **Advanced Observability & Debugging**
 *   **Orchestration "Flight Recorder":** A detailed `OrchestrationLogger` captures every step of an agent's decision-making process into the `OrchestrationLog__c` object.
 This provides deep, step-by-step visibility into prompt composition, tool selection, action execution, and graph transitions, making debugging complex interactions straightforward.
 *   **Graph Execution Logs:** For graph-based capabilities, every node execution, state transition, and input/output is logged to `GraphExecutionLog__c`, providing a complete audit trail of the automated process.

 ---

+## Architectural Layers

+To better understand the framework, it's helpful to view it as two distinct but interconnected layers: the **Core Agent Framework** and the **Graph Orchestration Engine**.

+1.  **The Core Agent Framework (Foundation)**
+    This is the foundational layer responsible for all conversational AI interactions.
+It includes:
+    *   Session and message management (`ChatSession__c`, `ChatMessage__c`).
+    *   LLM connectivity and interaction (`LLMInteractionService`, `ILLMProviderAdapter`).
+    *   Context gathering and prompt construction (`ContextManagerService`, `SystemPromptBuilder`).
+    *   The execution of single-step **"Primitive" capabilities** (Standard, Apex, or Flow actions).

+    You can build a fully functional, powerful conversational agent using only the Core Framework.

+2.  **The Graph Orchestration Engine (Advanced Process Automation)** This is an advanced layer built *on top of* the Core Framework.
+It allows you to chain Primitive capabilities together to execute complex, multi-step business processes.
+It includes:
+    *   **Backend Components:** The `GraphNode__c` object to define steps, and the `GraphExecutionService` to run the process.
+    *   **Configuration:** An `AgentCapability__c` with `ImplementationType__c = 'Graph'` serves as the entry point.

+    While the backend components for running graphs are included in this package, the **`graphBuilder` suite of Lightning Web Components is considered a separate, specialized design tool.** It is not part of the core runtime framework itself but is a purpose-built UI for administrators to visually configure the Graph Orchestration Engine.
+This separation ensures the core agent runtime remains lean while providing powerful visual tooling for those who need it.

+---